NIC0NIC0NI/json/README.md

 A simple JSON parser in Rust.
 Practice purpose.

 ### Use
-An example in src/test.rs
+An example in tests/basic.rs
 ```
-    use super::{JSON, JSONValue};
+    use json::JSON;
     use std::str::FromStr;
-    use std::collections::HashMap;

     let json_obj = json_object!(
         {name : "Element", items : [1, 2, 3, false, true, {something : null}]}